timpak2/GlobalSuperStoreDataset/README.md

 * **Logistics Optimization:** Identified key country-level delivery bottlenecks, helping streamline supply chain routes to reduce average lead times by **15%**.

 ---
-Co-pilot in Project Optimization
+Copilot in Project Optimization

-***Data Modelling** Architectures the Star Schema, manages table relationships, and optimizes storage modes (Import vs. DirectQuery).
+***Data Modelling:** Architectures the Star Schema, manages table relationships, and optimizes storage modes (Import vs. DirectQuery).
 The file in this project is imported from SharePoint with permission of Datapot, where I conduct this project.

-***DAX Logic** DAX logic, optimizes query performance, controls evaluation contexts, and handles complex filter contexts.
+***DAX Logic:** DAX logic, optimizes query performance, controls evaluation contexts, and handles complex filter contexts.

-***Dashboard** Applies data storytelling principles, and aligns report aesthetics
+***Dashboard:** Applies data storytelling principles, and aligns report aesthetics

-***Business Insights** Diagnoses, injects domain-specific business context, and formulates actionable strategic recommendations.
+***Business Insights:** Diagnoses, injects domain-specific business context, and formulates actionable strategic recommendations.

 ---
 For more info: Please send me a DM.